Half of all older adults now die while dealing with dementia, study reveals

 Germany — whose industrial economy depended heavily on Russian fuel — scurried to revive its mothballed coal-fired power plants, construct liquefied natural gas terminals, and secure new gas supplies from across the world.
 Painful though it was to European environmentalists, efforts to slash emissions took a back seat to making it through the winter by any means necessary.

 But defying the grimmest of projections, Europe made it through the temperate winter with remarkably few casualties — and even with a few big wins to its credit.
-The effort may have […]
+The effort may […]

 Read the Full Article